 No. A separate insurance needs to be signed for dental insurance.
 Read on to find out more on this topic.

 Is health insurance mandatory in Switzerland?

 Yes.
 Within 3 months of your arrival in Switzerland, you will be asked by the local authorities to provide proof that you have health insurance coverage.
-Once you choose your health insurance provider, you are only able to change the provider once a year, until 30 November of the following year.
+Once you choose your health insurance provider, you are normally only able to change your basic health insurance once a year, by the 30 November of the following year.

 Thinking about postponing this until the last minute in order to optimize your costs?
 Then you should know that there is no advantage in waiting until the third month to take out the policy, because you will have to pay for all three months regardless of when you sign the insurance contract.